 Where is the Dusseldorf Christmas Market?
-Use this map to find the location of each Dusseldorf winter market.
+Use this map link to find the location of each Dusseldorf winter market.

 Why Dusseldorf is the Best City to Visit in Germany in December

 Dusseldorf may not hold any Germany Christmas Market titles – it’s not the oldest, biggest or grandest – but we think it is one of the best places to visit in Germany at Christmas.
 In addition to it being one of the best Christmas markets to visit, we have a few more reasons why you will want to start planning your trip to Dusseldorf!

 There Are Plenty of Things To Do in Dusseldorf in December

 While the Christmas markets are the top thing to do in the city, there are other reasons to spend a weekend – or longer – in Dusseldorf.
 Visitors can take in the sights, go to museums, cheer on the hockey team and sample the local flavors.

 Get our top tips for the Best Things to do in Dusseldorf!

 More Christmas Markets Near Dusseldorf

 Another fantastic reason to visit Dusseldorf in December is the city’s close proximity to other cities and towns…each of which have their own festive holiday markets.
 Well connected by public transportation, visitors can easily travel by train from Dusseldorf to explore more of the region and revel in the holiday merrymaking.